 This workshop is designed to create an environment where, instead of you holding space for others, space is held for you, so you can reconnect and replenish your heart, mind and body and return to your work grounded and able to maximally serve and support the humans in your care.

-This two-hour workshop is held once a month in North County, San Diego.
+This two-hour workshop is held in North County, San Diego.
+To bring the workshop in-house to your interns, counselors, hospice center, or palliative care team, contact me at thegriefpractice [at] gmail.
 Props and other materials are provided but each participant needs to bring a yoga mat.